crownengine/crown/docs/level_editor/level_editor.rst

 Number Name                    What it shows
 ====== ======================= =============
 1      :ref:`Project Browser`  The current project's contents.
-2      Console                 Messages from the Level Editor, the Game and other Runtimes.
+2      :ref:`Console`          Messages from the Level Editor, the Game and other Runtimes.
 3      Inspector               The properties of the currently selected object.
 4      Level Tree              A hierarchical view of all the objects in the Level.
 5      :ref:`Level Viewport`   The Level being edited.